IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/design/system-ui/home-panel.md

 through frontend plugins, like all other panels.
 The following example shows an alternative approach to the home screen, where the most relevant information of different applications is extracted into widgets.
-Currently we don't offer widgets, but is it possible to create them using the custom panel types that are supported by TomTom IndiGO.
+Currently we don't offer widgets, but is it possible to create them using the custom panel types that are supported by TomTom Digital Cockpit.

 ![example](images/home-panel/example.png)